engineyard/ey-docs/pages/using-postgresql-9-with-appcloud.md

-# Using PostgreSQL 9 with AppCloud
+# Using PostgreSQL 9 with Cloud

 ## Introduction

-The PostgreSQL 9 database is now a candidate for testing on Engine Yard AppCloud.
-Read this page if you want to participate in the AppCloud PostgreSQL 9 Alpha program.
+The PostgreSQL 9 database is now a candidate for testing on Engine Yard Cloud.
+Read this page if you want to participate in the Cloud PostgreSQL 9 Alpha program.

 ### Process

-The process for setting up and running your AppCloud application on PostgreSQL 9 depends on your current environment.
+The process for setting up and running your Cloud application on PostgreSQL 9 depends on your current environment.

 * _Is this a new application?_ Then do these tasks:

    * [Get access to the Alpha program and ey-beta-talk group][2]
-   * [Set up an AppCloud application to use PostgreSQL 9 in Alpha][3]
+   * [Set up an Cloud application to use PostgreSQL 9 in Alpha][3]

-* _Are you running AppCloud with PostgreSQL now (with a custom chef recipe from ey-cloud-recipes or 2010 PostgreSQL 8.x Alpha program)?_ Then, do these tasks:
+* _Are you running Cloud with PostgreSQL now (with a custom chef recipe from ey-cloud-recipes or 2010 PostgreSQL 8.x Alpha program)?_ Then, do these tasks:

     * [Get access to the Alpha program and ey-beta-talk group][2]
-    * [Set up an AppCloud application to use PostgreSQL 9 in Alpha][3]
+    * [Set up an Cloud application to use PostgreSQL 9 in Alpha][3]
     * [Dump and restore an existing PostgreSQL database][4]

-* _Are you running with PostgreSQL on a platform other than AppCloud?_ Then, do these tasks:
+* _Are you running with PostgreSQL on a platform other than Cloud?_ Then, do these tasks:

     * [Get access to the Alpha program and ey-beta-talk group][2]
-    * [Set up an AppCloud application to use PostgreSQL 9 in Alpha][3]
+    * [Set up an Cloud application to use PostgreSQL 9 in Alpha][3]
     * [Dump and restore an existing PostgreSQL database][4]

 * _Are you using MySQL?_ Then: